Ritikkumar992/twitterSchemaDesign/README.md

   - `tweetID`: Foreign key referencing the `tweetID` column in the `Tweets` table for the liked tweet
   - `retweetID`: Foreign key referencing the `retweetID` column in the `Retweets` table for the liked retweet
   - `likedAt`: Timestamp indicating when the like was registered

+## Relationship:🔆
+- **User and Tweet**
+  - one - many relationship : where one user have multiple tweets.
+- **User and follow**
+  - one - many relationship : where one user can follow multiple users.
+- **Tweets and Follows**:
+  - Many-to-Many relationship where many users can follow many other users.
+- **Tweets and Retweets**:
+  - One-to-Many relationship where one tweet can be retweeted by many users.
+- **Tweets and Likes**:
+  - One-to-Many relationship where one tweet can be liked by many users.